raquelcolares/AI_for_Medical_Diagnosis/README.md

 # AI for Medical Diagnosis

 AI is transforming the practice of medicine.
 It’s helping doctors diagnose patients more accurately, make predictions about patients’ future health, and recommend better treatments.
+This repository contains my labs and assignments for the AI for Medical Diagnosis by Coursera and DeepLearning.AI.

 - **Week 1** - Disease Detection with Computer Vision